tecepeipe/telegram-uploader/README.md

 telegram_files_upload_v2.py - Uploader with unlimited auto‑splitting for large files with parallel uploads and progress bars. also local bot support, time outs for large files handling and automatic cleanup of temporary split segments.

-Get API ID/Hash from [Telegram API](https://my.telegram.org/) and Bot Token interacting with @BotFather Channel ID can be obtained forwarding message to @JsonDumpBot
+Get API ID/Hash from [Telegram API](https://my.telegram.org/), Bot Token interacting with @BotFather and Channel ID can be obtained forwarding message to @JsonDumpBot